-There are a number of ways to tell how and why people play videogames and what type of player they are – are they an Agoner – an actual gamer – playing entertainment software as actual games and challenges for the kinds of reasons we discuss here, or is it for something else?
+There are a number of ways to tell how and why people play videogames and what type of player they are – are they an Agoner – what I would call an actual gamer – playing entertainment software as actual games and challenges for the kinds of reasons we discuss here, or is it for something else?
 The excellent Brainhex Survey certainly proves invaluable for self analytical game-literate people, as do our videogame classifications, and of course there’s various studies into observing how people play games, as limited as they are at this time.
 Chris Bateman (developer of Brainhex) also put forward some interesting ideas about a classification of gamer types that I’ve referenced before here.
 However I had a really interesting discussion with a friend recently that made me hit upon another simple way to observe how & why someone plays entertainment software, whether they have considered it or not – their use and reaction to using ‘walkthrough’ guides (or other FAQs for the sake of argument).

 What triggered this was my friend surprised me by happily advertising her use of walkthrough guides – she was essentially making a public thank you to them for their improving her play experience.
 This led us into a discussion as to why, because to me, if I was playing entertainment software as a puzzle/challenge, then the use of a walkthrough guide would generally be a pretty worthless thing.
 The whole point of a puzzle/challenge is to get stuck and to figure out how to solve or overcome it.
 If I used a walkthrough guide then that would either signal defeat to me, or perhaps that the software was very badly designed, either way, it’s not something I would be proud of or happy about.
 At the best it’s something I’d feel deflated or guilty about, possibly even anger or relief in the case of terrible or bugged software.
 Would you be happy if someone else solved a rubiks cube for you?
 Would you cheat to fill out a crossword?
 You might do both these things and I can imagine you might find some sense of satisfaction in their ‘innate’ completion – yet you also probably wouldn’t feel overtly proud or happy about it for yourself, only perhaps as some kind of vicarious pride.
 You certainly wouldn’t , or at least shouldn’t, view it as any kind of accomplishment that you’d “progressed”.